Towards a theory of dissipative Dark Matter I: the Born limit: Dissipative SIDM models

 and applies to $\chi_{1}\chi_{2} \to \chi_{1}\chi_{2}$, $S_{1}S_{2} \to S_{1}S_{2}$, $\tilde{\chi}_{1}\tilde{\chi}_{2} \to \tilde{\chi}_{1}\tilde{\chi}_{2}$, and $\tilde{S}_{1}\tilde{S}_{2} \to \tilde{S}_{1}\tilde{S}_{2}$.
 Here, $\mu = m_{1}m_{2}/(m_{1} + m_{2})$ is the reduced mass, $a_{j} = g_{j}, y_{j}, \tilde{y}_{j}, A_{j}/(2m_{j}),$ or $ \tilde{A}_{j}/(2m_{j})$, depending on the DM candidate/mediator, and $|\vec{v}_{i}|=v_i$ is the relative initial velocity.

-In the limit where the mediator mass is light compared to the transferred momentum, $m_{\phi,V} \ll \mu v_{i}$,~\eqref{transfertcross-section} reduces to the Rutherford differential cross-section and presents a $1/v_{i}^4$ dependence.
-In the opposite limit where the interaction is carried by ``light'' mediators $\phi'$ and $V'$ that transmit a short-range force $m_{\phi',V'} \gg \mu v_{i}$, the corresponding cross-section scales as $1/m_{\phi',V'}^4$.
-Thus, in addition to introducing a velocity-dependent behavior at smaller mediator mass scales, SIDM mediated by a light boson leads to a desirable suppression of the cross-section in larger halo structures associated with larger characteristic values of~$v_i$.
+In the limit where the mediator mass is light compared to the transferred momentum, $m_{\phi,V} \ll \mu v_{i}$,~\eqref{transfertcross-section} reduces to the Rutherford differential cross section and presents a $1/v_{i}^4$ dependence.
+In the opposite limit where the interaction is carried by ``light'' mediators $\phi'$ and $V'^{\mu}$ that transmit a short-range force $m_{\phi',V'} \gg \mu v_{i}$, the corresponding cross section scales as $1/m_{\phi',V'}^4$.
+Thus, in addition to introducing a velocity-dependent behavior at smaller mediator mass scales, SIDM mediated by a light boson leads to a desirable suppression of the cross section in larger halo structures associated with larger characteristic values of~$v_i$.